 Section 2.
 Special Meetings.

-Special meetings may be called by the Board of Directors or upon the written request of 75 personal members of the division.
+Special meetings may be called by the Board of Directors or upon the written request of 75 personal members of the division to the President.
 At least 30 days notice will be given and only business specified in the meeting notice will be transacted.
 If a quorum is present, an affirmative vote of a simple majority of the voting members will be required to pass a motion.
 If a quorum is not present, a motion cannot be passed.

 Section 3.
 Quorum.